 Social media can also provide organizations with a powerful means of getting out from under the umbrella of larger companies.
 The modern consumer spends a lot of time on social media–an estimated 77% of Americans have at least one profile, and Nielsen reports that Americans over the age of 18 spend an average of 45 minutes on social media every day.
 This makes social a great way for people to interact with potential customers.

 When it comes to building a strong profile, you do not have to worry about outranking your competitors.
 The most important aspect will be creating a profile that engages users in your target demographic.
 Interacting with people, encouraging them to post on your page– which means that their engagement with your profile shows up in the feeds of all their connections, and otherwise using social media as a means of building a personal connection with users all create an excellent opportunity to stand out from the others in your industry.
-Customers greatly appreciate this personal connection with brands they consider doing business with.
+Customers greatly appreciate this personal connection with brands they consider doing business with who can achieve predictive business outcomes.

 Given the immense size of some brands that dominate the SERPs, creating a more personal, intimate connection with followers might not be as feasible.
 This makes it a fantastic place for smaller organizations to shine.
 Consider how you can take advantage of your smaller size to bring a more individual touch to your social followers.